Ares-Developers/Ares-docs/new/chronoprisons.rst

 concept art on RADEN
 <http://www.cncgames.com/yuri_concept/chronoprisonturretSphere.jpg>`_)

+:tagdef:`[Weapon]Abductor=boolean`
-:[Weapon]Abductor= (boolean): If set to yes, weapons with this flag will absorb the target into the attacker's passenger hold.
+  If set to yes, weapons with this flag will absorb the target into the attacker's passenger hold.
 Should the attacking unit be destroyed, its passengers will emerge.
 Slaves' and spawned units' owner will be changed to the house `Special`.
 If the abductor is "full" or the victim cannot be abducted, conventional damage is dealt.
-Defaults to ``no``.
+Defaults to :value:`no`.

   .. note:: Please make sure you have a passenger hold when using this.
 Also
     remember that :tag:`SizeLimit` defaults to 0, so if you don't set it,